rjorge99/Monaco-Fonts/README.md

-# MonacoNerdFontWindows
+# Monaco Fonts

-Monaco Nerd Font for Windows, based on https://github.com/Karmenzind/ but was fixed some problems related with "fl" and "fi" which made appear some icons.
+Different Versions of Monaco

+With Ligature
+With Nerd Fonts Glyphicons